Shree-001/SWT/README.md

 # SWT
-This is a repo conating 10 commands for Software Tools Lab
+This is a repo contaning  10 commands for Software Tools Lab